2 August 2021

 As well as advising them on how to reach their goals, investment bankers help their clients with buying and selling companies (rather like estate agents, but for businesses not houses), raising capital for expansion and assessing risk.

 Investment bankers are the champions of analytical thinking and building long-term relationships.

 Employers in this fast-paced industry also look for intellectually curious candidates who can bring fresh ideas and new perspectives to what they do, as well as having a strong work ethic and an ability to keep a cool head under pressure.

 Think you’ve got what it takes?
 Keep scrolling to find out how YOU can become an investment banker…

-With banks hiring less and less people every year (vacancies have dropped by 40% since 2007!), competition for investment banking graduate jobs is now hotter than Benidorm in August.
+You sure do.
+With banks hiring less people than ever before, competition for graduate jobs is now hotter than Benidorm in August.

-The good news is, the more investment banking work experience you get on your CV whilst you’re still at university, the more chance you have of being snapped up by one of the big banks when you graduate...
+The good news is, the more investment banking work experience you can get on your CV whilst you’re still at university, the more chance you have of being snapped up when you graduate…

 “73% of graduates joining the top investment banks have been recruited via work experience programmes.”
-(High Fliers: The Graduate Market in 2021)
+(High Fliers: The Graduate Market)